zeditor01/cdc_examples/C001_environment.md

 The screenshot below is how the various servers are represented in the CDC Management Console.

+Note the three tabs, and what they are used for

+* Access Manager tab, is where connections to CDC agents are defined, together with the corresponding authenticaton details.
+* Configuration tab, is where CDC subscriptions are defined
+* Monitoring tab, is where CDC subscriptions are operated, with monitoring dashboards

 ![CDC Capture Sources](images/cdc/cdc_access_manager_tab.png)

 ## About these Worked Examples